vxst/la-llama3/README.md

 ## 2 bit K Cache and 4 bit V Cache

-This branch experiments with DCT to reduce K cache to 2 bits per value, which is a 10x reduction in memory usage.
+This branch experiments with DCT to reduce K cache to 2 bits per value, and V cache to 4 bits per value, which is a 10x reduction in memory usage.

 ## And it actually works